codefresh-io/argo-hub/workflows/servicenow/versions/1.0.0/docs/closecr.md

 * CR_CLOSE_CODE (required) - Closing code.
 Value can be "successful", "successful_issues" or "unsuccessful".
 Default is "successful"
 * CR_CLOSE_NOTES (required) - a string to add to the closure information
 * CR_SYSID (required) - the sysid of the Change Request record created previously.
-* DEBUG (optional) - A flag to show additional debug information.
-Default value is false.
+* LOG (optional) - A flag to indicate log-level.
+Values are info, debug, warning, error, critical.
+Default value is info.

 ### Outputs